The hallmark of Vijnana yoga is simplicity.

 Based on practice and the wisdom of the traditional yogic texts, Vijnana Yoga is deeply rooted in raja and hatha yoga..
 It evolves in the line of T. Krishnamacharya, the teacher of BKS Iyengar, Desikachar and Pattabhi Jois.
 In terms of “modern” yoga, it is quite radical.

-Yoga is supposed to be “good” for us.
-And this yoga is good for us.
+This practice is nourishing.
 It is based on a deep listening from inside, in that way, we follow dharma.
 The breath, the mind and body are closely aligned in asana practice, creating/searching the true form.
 Centering is the test for alignment, moving from the physical to a more pranic level.
 Rooting is the natural result of the basic practice.